CharlieCharlemagne/212-spring-2025/labs/lab-01/readme.md

 ## Programming exercise with pointers

 *Dynamic memory allocation* is a powerful feature in C++ that allows you to allocate memory at execution time.
-This is useful when you don't know the size of the data you need to store until the program is running.
+This is useful, for example,  when you don't know the size of the data you need to store until the program is running.
+A critical aspect of memory management in C++ revolves around manual memory deallocation.
+When a programmer allocates memory using the `new` operator, they assume direct responsibility for subsequently freeing that memory through the corresponding `delete` operator.
+The significance of this responsibility cannot be overstated.
+Failure to properly deallocate memory leads to `memory leaks`, where allocated memory remains unavailable for reuse by the program, potentially causing system performance degradation over time.

 In C++, you can use the `new` operator to allocate memory for a single variable or an array of variables, and you can use the `delete` operator to free the memory when you are done with it.
 The syntax is as follows:

 ```cpp
 int *ptr = new int; // allocate memory for a single integer